ruudgong/Nagios-Plugins-/README.md

-This is a compilation of  my favorite plugins and custom scripts.
+This is a compilation of  my favorite Nagios plugins and custom scripts.